Three Word Brand: Plot

-As described in a film magazine, pioneer Ben Trego (Hart) sends his twin baby sons on the trail while he turns to fight Indians in the wilds of Utah.
+As described in a film magazine, pioneer Ben Trego sends his twin baby sons on the trail while he turns to fight Indians in the wilds of Utah.
 When they close in on him, he commits suicide by igniting a keg of gunpowder, slaying several of the assailants in the explosion.
 His sons are picked up by riders who take them to the nearest settlement where they are adopted by different families.
-One of the boys (both played by Hart) becomes a rancher known as the Three Word Brand due to his sparsity of speech while the other becomes governor of the state.
+One of the boys becomes a rancher known as the Three Word Brand due to his sparsity of speech while the other becomes governor of the state.
 Neither knows of the other.
-The rancher is in partnership with George Barton (Bingham) who is accused of murder, but Brand believes in his innocence.
+The rancher is in partnership with George Barton who is accused of murder, but Brand believes in his innocence.
 At the same time Governor Marsden has been asked to sign a water bill which will deprive the ranchers in the valley of their supply of water.
 The governor decides to visit the valley and is seen by Brand, who notices the resemblance and hatches a plan to free his partner of the murder charge.
 Brand has his foreman lead the governor on false trails for several days while he goes to the capital and takes the executive's place.
 While masquerading as the governor Brand vetoes the water rights bill and signs a pardon for his partner Barton.
 Meanwhile the governor is wounded on the ranch, where he is mistaken for Brand.
 Brand returns and the two twins meet.
-The reunion gives Brand a chance to confound his enemies and also convinces his partner's sister Ethel (Novak) that he is worthy of marriage.
+The reunion gives Brand a chance to confound his enemies and also convinces his partner's sister Ethel that he is worthy of marriage.